That bag _it doesn’t have any feelings. It’s empty. I don’t have any feelings you can hurt either.

 The protagonist of the film being a teacher could be one reason I loved this film, as I am a teacher myself.
 I know about the backstage of teaching.
 Sometimes teachers pretend to care about their students’ education, but in reality, their payment is what comes before anything else.
 I know sometimes teachers are more frustrated than their teenage students.
 And I know sometimes they feel perplexed in dealing with their students’ unexpected issues.

 What does DETACHMENT mean?

 And never have I felt so deeply at one and the same time so detached from myself and so present in the world.

 ― Albert Camus

-One top of every big and small particles of this film that make it a masterpiece, the title of this film is very interesting too.
-“Detachment”, which alludes to a quotation by Albert Camus, possibly wants to say how detached we are as individuals in the society, and how detached we are from the problems of our society.
-But then the word “detachment” could also refer to this doctrine by Buddha: “The root of suffering is attachment.”
-If that’s so, then this film is trying to prove the opposite of what Buddhists believe, by portraying a teenage prostitute who is repeatedly abused by grown-ups.
-It is possibly trying to prove that the root of suffering is, as a matter of fact, detachment, indifference, selfishness, and apathy towards earthly matters.
+On top of every big and small particle of this film that makes it a masterpiece, the title of this film is very interesting too.
+“Detachment,” which alludes to a quotation by Albert Camus, possibly wants to say how detached we are as individuals in the society, and how detached we are from the problems of our society.
+But then the word “detachment” could also refer to this doctrine by Buddha: “The root of suffering is the attachment.”
+If that’s so, then this film is trying to prove the opposite of what Buddhists believe by portraying a teenage prostitute who is repeatedly abused by grown-ups.
+It is possibly trying to show that the root of suffering is, as a matter of fact, detachment, indifference, selfishness, and apathy towards earthly issues.

 This film, of course, deals with the current troubles of the youth in the USA; but this is a global village, and we have these problems in any country to a certain degree.
 That’s why I recommend watching this film to everybody; especially parents who have teenage children, and of course teenagers themselves.
 Teenage is the most fuuucked up stage of a person’s life, which unfortunately has a big effect on what’s going to happen to them far down in their life.
 Watching this film can help us be more careful and caring.